Americans are celebrating steps toward normalcy. But the real test of Covid-19 progress is 2 weeks away, expert says - KION546

 “On Father’s Day, we are going to make one of you a millionaire,” Justice said.

-In Kentucky, senior centers will be allowed to reopen at full capacity starting June 11, Gov. Andy Beshear said Tuesday.
+In Kentucky, senior centers will be allowed to reopen at full capacity starting June 11, Gov. Andy Beshear said.
 “The reason that we can do that are vaccines.
 These things are miracles,” he said in a statement.

 Dropping precautions could mean more cases